alexandre1805/Web_site/README.md

 # Web application : chat and online video games

 This web app is able to play video games easily with your and even use this as a social network.
-The app has been built with the MERN stack and axios.

 ## Start the app